qqmath/qml-circuit/README.md

 ## Conclusion

-This Quantum Neural Network provides a simple example of applying quantum computing to a classification task using the PennyLane library.
+This Quantum Neural Network provides a simple example of applying quantum computing to a classification task using the PennyLane library, it was built in regard to the tutorial  https://dvic.devinci.fr/en/resource/tutorial/introduction-to-quantum-machine-learning.
 The code can be further adapted and extended for more complex quantum models and datasets.
 Feel free to experiment with different hyperparameters and quantum circuit architectures to improve the classification performance.
 Happy quantum machine learning!